pedrotgn/pyactor/docs/tutorial.rst

 method :meth:`pong`.
 This second will receive the result of the execution of the :meth:`say_something` method.

-Remember, :meth:`set_echo` needs to be listed in the `_ref` list of the :class:`Bot` class.
+Remember, :meth:`set_echo` needs to be listed in the :class:`Bot` class' `_ref` set.

 In order to add a callback, the sync call must be defined as a Future.
 We do this by adding the parameter `future=True` to the call.

 Then, use the Future method :meth:`~.add_callback` which takes by parameter the name of the method to callback, which is one from the actor that calls it.
-You can add various callbacks to one future, and them will be called in order when the work is finished.
+You can add various callbacks to one future, and they will be called in order when the work is finished.
 Also, if you add a callback to a finished future, it will be directly invoked.